symeo-io/symeo-js/README.md

 ## Define configuration contract

-Create a `symeo.config.yml` file in the root of your project, and define the structure and types of your application configuration:
+Create a `symeo.config.yml` file in the root of your project, and define the structure and types of your application configuration.

+For example:
 ```yaml
 aws:
   region: